SSWConsulting/SSW.Roles/Design.md

 ## Design Work Experience
-- I have approximately 1 year's of experience in graphic or user interface design (in industry or otherwise)
+- I may be just out of University and/or still studying for a design related degree
-- or I may be just out of University and/or still studying for a design related degree
+- I have a demonstrated interest in the field of graphic desigan, interface design or digital media
 - I have good communication skills

-- I can confidently deliver PBIs for clients
+- I can confidently deliver PBIs
     - I can interpret a PBI from the backlog
     - I can break it down into Tasks
     - I can complete the Tasks and confidently demonstrate them